mucsci-students/2023sp-420-SNEK/README.md

        virtual environment.
 This is done by using the command (Set-ExecutionPolicy -ExecutionPolicy RemoteSigned)

-    1. Run setup via command line, in the form (python setup.py (Mac/Linux)) (py setup.py (Windows))

-    2. setup.py will create a viurutal environment, instatiate databases, and intall any required non-base modules/packages into the environment

-    3. Entering Virutal Environment
+    1. Creating and entering a virtual environment

+        Activating
             Linux/Mac
+                -use the command line command (python3 -m venv spell) Windows
+                -Use the command line command (py -m venv spell)

+        Entering
+            Linux/Mac
-                -use the command line command (source spell/bin/activate) Windows
+                -Use the command line command (source spell/bin/activate) Windows
+                CMD
+                    -Use the command line command (spell\Scripts\activate)
+                PowerShell
-                -use the command line command (spell/Scripts/activate) (powershell) -use the command line command (spell\Scripts\activate) (CMD)
+                    -Use the command line command (spell/Scripts/activate)

-    4. You should see the virtual environment name (spell) next to the command line path in windows or username in linux/mac, from here you can start the program with
-       (python main.py (Mac/Linux) py main.py (Windows) for GUI on start) (python main.py --cli (Mac/Linux) py main.py --cli (Windows) for CLI on start)
+        Exiting
+            Linux/Mac/PowerShell
+                -Use the command line command (deactivate)

+    2. Building

-    5. To exit the virtual environment simply type (deactivate) into the command line
+        Within the spell environment use the command (pip install -e .)

+    3. Running program

+        Within the spell environment
+            GUI:
+                -Use the command line command (Bee)
+            CLI:
+                -Use the command line command (Bee --cli)

 ### CLI Instructions